Navy Officer (Former)

 Which other branch of the military was the Navy most competitive with?

-Asked by EmmaSloan almost 10 years ago
+Asked by EmmaSloan over 10 years ago

 I'm not exactly sure what you're asking.
 As far as spirit and stuff, we usually compete with Army as far as jokes and the Army-Navy football game.